lance13c/440-heartbeat/README.md

 Should serve it up on port 8080
 Should fail after about 8 seconds.

+# Website
+Check out the client at localhost:8080.
-You can see it in the status is connected.
+You can watch the connection status go from true to false.